Damião Júnio Araújo

 (with A. Sobral and E. Teixeira)

-• On free boundary problems with varying singularities.
+• On free boundary problems shaped by oscillatory singularities.

 (with A. Sobral, E. Teixeira and J.M.
 Urbano)